 Considered the most important cultural center of Rheinland, Cologne city has been a mandatory stop for tourists for decades.
 Heavily damaged in World War II, this one-time military center is a much different than a “pile of rubble” it might have been then.
 Remnants of the city’s rich and turbulent past today blend into a unique amalgam of ancient and new, often providing unexpected, daring and superb architectural solutions.
 Cologne is a place where a cultural tourist can satisfy all of his senses, from the historical sites, over fine arts to gastronomy.
 Still, contemporary art lovers often find the classical cultural offer of Cologne slightly dated and seek out only the latest creative hubs.
-KÖLNER LISTE is here to remind even the most avant-garde of the artistic crowd that Cologne is the city worth of your time, with more to offer than might meet the eye.
+DISCOVERY ART FAIR team is here to remind even the most avant-garde of the artistic crowd that Cologne is the city worth of your time, with more to offer than might meet the eye.
 With focus on all of the senses, we encourage our visitors to expand their experience by visiting this wonderful cultural center of West Germany.

 Cologne City of Culture

 The fragmentation of Cologne’s past might be the most visible in the very center of the city.
 Next to the famous Cologne Cathedral, in an awkward juxtaposition, stands the main train station, a glass and steel monster.
 Marking the church square from a different side is the Roman-Germanic Museum, while behind it lies the modern and contemporary gem – Museum Ludwig.
 Close by is the old core of Cologne, with its old squares – Neumarkt, Alter Markt and Heumarkt, while a couple of modern streets divide the central area from further medieval monuments.
-When we add that Rhine is very near, just a walk across the Philharmonic Hall, the picture of the abundant eclecticism of Cologne becomes clearer.
+When we add that the river Rhine is very near, just a walk across the Philharmonic Hall, the picture of the abundant eclecticism of Cologne becomes clearer.
 Cologne skyline, best enjoyed from a distant Kölntriangle skyscraper in Deutz, is uncommonly diverse.
 The mix of old and new, closely and sometimes heavily intertwined overwhelm at times, while the views of the glorious river and modern structures across calm and refresh.
 For a casual stroll and accidental discovery of charming corners, there is no better place than Cologne.
 But those who are looking to learn more about the cultural history of the city, we would suggest well-rounded tours with distinctive historical or artistic themes.

-Without trying to burden you with excessive data, we give you some of our favorite cultural spots in the town.
+Without trying to burden you with excessive data, we give you some of our favorite cultural spots in town.

 Starting at the inevitable Cologne Cathedral, the most visited landmark in the entire Germany, a stroll further down the history lane will discover several other medieval diamonds.
 Considered one of the most beautiful monuments of the International Gothic style, this church is not only a religious haven, it is a pilgrimage site for all organ music lovers and visitors can often enjoy complimentary concerts from professional organists.